nialov/fractopo/docs_src/index.rst

    import cog

-   # Add conditions here if needed
-   SKIP_CONDITIONS = ["full documentation is hosted", "fractopo.readthedocs"]
    cog.outl("")
    readme = Path("README.rst")
    for line in readme.read_text().splitlines():
-       if any(condition in line.lower() for condition in SKIP_CONDITIONS):
-           continue
        # Make sure this functionality fits the project documentation structure
        if "figure::" in line:
            line = line.replace("docs_src/", "")